aaashishsuthar/aaashishsuthar/README.md

 ---

 ## 🌌 About Me
-I am a first-year BE Computer Science and Engineering student at Chandigarh University (2025–2029).
+I am a first-year BE Computer Science & Engineering student at Chandigarh University (2025–2029).
 I believe in a disciplined, long-term approach to learning and growth, driven by curiosity and hands-on experience.

 My ultimate vision is to master core engineering and problem-solving to build impactful technology that serves as a national asset for India.